intel/llvm/sycl/doc/FAQ.md

 As an example, you could:
 1. preprocess your host code with another C++-capable compiler;
 2. turn to SYCL compiler for generating the integration header and compiling the device code for the needed target(s);
-3. use your preferred host compiler from 1) to compile your preprocessed host code and the integration header into a host object;
+3. use your preferred host compiler from 1) to compile your preprocessed host code and the integration header into a host object file;
-4. link the host object and the device image(s) into the final executable.
+4. link the host object file and the device image(s) into the final executable.

 To learn more about the concepts behind this flow, and the internals of SYCL compiler as such, we welcome you to study our [SYCL Compiler and Runtime architecture design](SYCLCompilerAndRuntimeDesign.md)